rockymanobi/espruino-mqtt-sample/README.md

-# Espruino MQTT SAMPLE
+# Espruino MQTT Example

-sample implementation of MQTT publisher on Espruino.
+A sample implementation of MQTT publisher on Espruino.

-# GET STARTED
+# Get Started Guide

 #### requirements